 protip– Fold your t-shirts vertically in the drawer to see every shirt at once.
 (This tip will only work if you like folding clothes.
 Yes, some people do like folding clothes.)

+Consider your non-graphic tees.
+Do you have multiples of a color because one is a little worn out and one is brand new or (insert other excuse here)?
 Listen, you deserve to wear nice clothes.
 Keep the good one and let the ratty ones go.
 Even if they aren’t that ratty.
+Get rid of any t-shirts with stains or holes.

-Keep only one of each color you actually love to wear (except white and black.
-It’s ok to keep 2 or 3 of those if you want to.)
+Keep only one t-shirt of each color you actually love to wear (exceptions- white, black, or your signature color.)

 Otherwise, the same rules apply.
 Keep what you have room for and what you can’t wait to wear.